goschtl/zope/bluebream/website/docs/v1.0/glossary.rst

     The `Web Server Gateway Interface`_ defines a simple and universal interface between web servers and web applications or frameworks for the Python programming language.
-The latest version 3.0 of Python, released in December 2008, is already supported by :term:`mod_wsgi` (a module for the Apache Web server).
+The latest version 3 of Python, released in December 2008, is already supported by :term:`mod_wsgi` (a module for the Apache Web server).

   Paste
     Paste_ is a tool for using a Web Server Gateway Interface stack

   PasteDeploy
     PasteDeploy_ provides code to load WSGI applications and servers from URIs; these URIs can refer to Python Eggs for INI-style configuration files.
 Paste Script provides commands to serve applications based on this configuration file.

   PasteScript
     PasteScript_ is a pluggable command-line frontend, including commands to setup package file layouts

   Separation of concerns
     `Separation of concerns`_ (SoC) is the process of separating a computer program into distinct features that overlap in functionality as little as possible.

   ZODB
     The `Zope Object Database`_ provides an object-oriented database for Python that provides a high-degree of transparency.
 Applications can take advantage of object database features with few, if any, changes to application logic.
 ZODB includes features such as a pluggable storage interface, rich transaction support, and undo.

   ZCML
-    The `Zope Configuration Markup Language`_
+    The `Zope Configuration Markup Language`_ is an XML configuration language used to populate the global component registry of an application that makes use of the Zope Component Architecture.

   Jim Fulton
     `James Fulton`_ - Chief Technology Officer, Zope Corp, AKA the *Zope Pope*, J1m in IRC.
 He's the man.

   Bobo
     Jim Fulton's original design of object oriented internet publishing technology, implemented in Python.
 Jim has recently come full circle, releasing Bobo_, a *Web application framework for the impatient*.

   CGI
     `Common Gateway Interface`_

   Grok
     Grok_ is a web application framework for Python developers.
     It is aimed at both beginners and very experienced web developers.
     Grok has an emphasis on agile development.
 Grok is easy and powerful.

   mod_wsgi
     `Apache module`_ to host any Python application which supports